yangyu59421/flink/docs/deployment/advanced/platform.md

 Flink provides a set of customizable features for users to extend from the default behavior through the plugin framework.

 ## Customize Failure Listener
-Flink provides the pluggable failure listener interface for users to register multiple instances, which are called each time an exception reported at runtime.
-The default failure listener is only to record the failure count and emit the metric "numJobFailure" for the job.
-The purpose of these listeners is to build metrics based on the exceptions, make call to external systems or classify the exceptions otherwise.
-For example, it can distinguish whether it is a flink runtime error or an application user logic error.
-With the accurate metrics, you may have better idea about the platform level metrics, for example failures due to network, platform reliability, etc.
+Flink provides a pluggable failure listener interface for users to register multiple instances, which are called each time an exception that is reported at runtime.
+The default failure listener only records the failure count and emit the metric
+"numJobFailure" for the job.
+The purpose of these listeners is to build metrics based on the exceptions, make calls to external systems or classify the exceptions otherwise.
+For example, it can distinguish whether it is a Flink runtime error or an application user logic error.
+With accurate metrics, you may have a better idea about the platform level metrics, for example failures due to network, platform reliability, etc.